 Power Boat Lottery Information

-Payment and verification of required documents (completed application packet and residency requirement documentation) is due.
-Payments will only be accepted between 9 a.m. to 4 p.m.
+Payment and verification of required documents (completed application packet and residency requirement documentation) will begin March 1, 2015 and end March 22.
+Payments will only be accepted at the Standley Lake Nature Center, 9 a.m. to 4 p.m. daily.

 Payments presented without required documentation will not be accepted.